IBM/c2c/docs/bestpractices.md

 ## Encrypted Databases

 The Db2 Shift utility can only shift encryption keys that are available locally to the database.
-If your database uses an enterprise key manager then you will need to register that key manager at the target pod or instance.
+If your database uses an enterprise key manager, then you will need to register that key manager at the target pod or instance.

 If you are shifting to another Db2 instance or pod that contains multiple